Killing of JonBenét Ramsey: Discovery of the body

-Eyewitnesses
+Witness statements

 Scott Gibbons, a neighbor, claimed that around midnight, while looking from his kitchen window, he saw the upper kitchen of the Ramsey residence lit up with dimmed lights.
 Neighbor Melody Stanton reported that she awoke shortly after midnight to the sound of a child's scream coming from the Ramsey residence.

 Ransom note

 Patsy Ramsey reported that she found a two-and-a-half-page handwritten ransom note on their kitchen staircase.
 The note demanded for JonBenét's return.
 John pointed out to the first police on the scene that the amount was nearly identical to his Christmas bonus of the prior year, which suggested that someone who would have access to that information would be involved in the crime.
 Investigators looked at several theories behind the dollar amount demanded, considering employees at Access Graphics who might have known the amount of John's prior bonus.
 They also considered the possibility that the ransom demand was a reference to Psalm 118 and spoke to religious sources to determine possible relevance.

 The ransom note appears to echo film dialogue.
 The films Ruthless People, Ransom, Escape from New York, Speed and Dirty Harry are considered to be potential sources.

 The ransom note was unusually long.
 The Federal Bureau of Investigation (FBI) told the police that it was very unusual for such a note to be written at the crime scene.
 The police believed that the note was staged, because it did not have any fingerprints except for Patsy's and authorities who had handled it, and because it included an unusual use of exclamation marks and initialisms.
 The note and a practice draft were written with a pen and notepad from the Ramsey home.

 According to a Colorado Bureau of Investigation (CBI) report, there were "indications that the author of the ransom note is Patricia Ramsey."
 However, the evidence fell short of a definitive conclusion.
 Michael Baden, a board-certified forensic pathologist, who had consulted with both sides of the case, said he had never seen a note like it in his 60-year experience and that he did not think it was written by an outside stranger.

 A federal court ruled it highly unlikely that Patsy wrote the note, citing six certified handwriting experts.
 The court lamented the self-proclaimed experts—without credentials—interfering in the case by accusing Patsy with no scientific basis.